 Reads geometry with curves, including circular arcs and ellipsoidal arcs.

-Reads geometry with Z values.
+Reads and writes geometry with Z values.

 Forces index names to be different from field names.

 Re-uses API objects when reading data from GDB tables, providing higher performance.